 Building Information Modeling, Adv.

-Prerequisite: ARCHT 231
+54 hours lecture, 54 hours laboratory Prerequisite: ARCHT 231 Grading: letter grade or pass/no pass

 Formerly ARCHT 232AD.
 This is an advanced class the third in a series of three aimed at individuals with a drafting background employed in architecture, interior design and other related fields who wish to upgrade their skills in the area of parametric Building Information Modeling, BIM.
 Students will be instructed in the essentials of Revit Architecture or an equivalent BIM software.
 Instruction will enable students who have worked with BIM to expand their knowledge in the areas of Conceptual Design and BIM Management and the analysis of a BIM project per applicable Leadership in Energy and Environmental Design requirements, LEED, codes, and national standards.